 Relatives and Friends may visit with the family Friday, March 13th from 6 to 8 pm at the Gaskill-Brown Funeral Home, 33 West Maple Ave., Merchantville.
 Mass of Christian Burial will be celebrated 10 am, Saturday at St. Peter RC Church, 43 West Maple Ave., Merchantville.
 In lieu of flowers, donations in her memory can be made to Covenant House, 5 Penn Plaza, New York, NY 10001 or Morris Hall Foundation, (https://morrishall.org/about-us/foundation) For more information, please visit www.gaskillbrown.com.

-To plant a tree in memory of Mildred L. Hargrave, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mildred L. Hargrave, please visit our floral store.